Martijho/SlackMessage/README.md

 # SlackMessage

+Simple communication with slack channel.
+See [GUPPI](guppi/GUPPIGUIDE.md) for sending files and images

 ### Install
 1. Download and pip install this repo
-2. Aps install curl by rinning
+2. Apt install curl by running
 ```bash
 sudo apt install curl
 ```